In bear markets, stocks return to their rightful owners.John Pierpont Morgan

 The truth is a lot of people will not like the answer because it doesn’t help very much in terms of being subject to the market’s current volatility.
 Let me know what your problem is and I’ll try to make it more difficult for you.

 Buy stocks if you expect long-term cash flows of the given company and its intrinsic value to improve considerably over time.
-Sell if you expect long-term cash flows of your businesses to deteriorate over time.
+Sell if you expect the long-term cash flows of your businesses to deteriorate over time.
 Wait only if you lack clarity now.
 In investing, well-thought inaction is often the best route.
 Instead of asking Mr. Market for advice, look for what opportunities he provides.

 Ending remark: If you think things are looking bad, remember you today are as rich as John D. Rockefeller in 1916.
 Richer, actually.